Messi to skip Barcelona pre-season tests as Argentine pushes for exit | Goal.com

 Rumours of Messi's unhappiness have been rampant for months, with Barca enduring a difficult 2019-20 campaign that saw them sack two managers and fail to win any trophies.

-Ronald Koeman has taken over as head coach at Camp Nou for Quique Setien, who was sacked after the Bayern defeat along with sporting director Eric Abidal.
+Ronald Koeman has taken over as head coach at Camp Nou to replace Quique Setien, who was sacked after the Bayern defeat along with sporting director Eric Abidal.

 Messi cut his vacation short to meet with Koeman last week, telling the Dutchman in their meeting that he no longer believed in the club's project.